Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 - Intrigued by Ser Jorah's offer and recognizing the need for a capable guide, Tyrion agrees to take him aboard the Wind's Grace.
 - Ser Jorah's presence sparks Tyrion's curiosity and suspicion, but he decides to keep his guard up and observe the knight closely.
 6. Setting Sail:
-- The chapter concludes with the Wind's Grace setting sail from Pentos, carrying Tyrion and Ser Jorah on their journey to Meereen.
+- The story continues with with the Wind's Grace setting sail from Pentos, carrying Tyrion and Ser Jorah on their journey to Meereen.
 - Tyrion contemplates the challenges and opportunities that lie ahead, uncertain of what fate awaits him in this new land.
 - As the ship ventures into the open sea, Tyrion's thoughts shift to Daenerys Targaryen and the potential alliances and conflicts that await him in her presence.